 From Ohdeedoh, start from Ikea components

-I spotted this DIY play kitchen last year on Ohdeedoh and hoped I would make it myself; it was created for less than $50 using all Ikea components.
+I spotted this DIY play kitchen on Ohdeedoh and hoped I would make it myself; it was created for less than $50 using all Ikea components.
 Brilliant.
-The dishware is from Green Toys — made from entirely recycled milk bottles obtained in California — so that’s pretty awesome too.
+I already have and love the dishware from Green Toys — made from entirely recycled milk bottles obtained in California.

 - Rast night stand (~$15)